Blumenthal, et al. v. Trump

 The President then moved for permission to immediately appeal the district court’s orders and for a stay of discovery.
 In June 2019, the district court denied the President’s motion, ordering the discovery process to begin.
 Soon after, the plaintiffs issued subpoenas to numerous Trump-owned companies seeking records concerning their business dealings with foreign governments.

 The next month, the President filed a petition for a writ of mandamus in the U.S. Court of Appeals for the D.C.
 Circuit.
 The D.C.
 Circuit denied the petition, ruling that the President “has not shown a clear and indisputable right to dismissal of the complaint in this case.”
 But the D.C.
 Circuit also remanded the case to the district court for reconsideration of the President’s motion for permission to immediately appeal and his motion for a stay.
-In August 2019, the district court granted both motions.
+In August 2019, the district court granted both motions, and the D.C.
+Circuit subsequently accepted the appeal.

 Examples of Trump’s Unconstitutional Emoluments